sophiebatten123/Tutoring-Hub/README.md

 ## Django and Heroku

-The following steps were taken to deploy the project to Heroku from the GitHub repository:
+Deployment of my project was scaffolded using the Code Institute's [Django Blog Cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).
+Furthermore, the following steps were taken to deploy the project to Heroku from the GitHub repository:

 1. Create the Heroku App:
     - Before creating the Heroku app make sure your project has the following files: